-- 1. A minimum of 98% of class / laboratory / clinical hours is required in order to meet the number of hours required to graduate and complete the BORN requirements.
-Absence beyond 2% or 20 hours will result in makeup time and / or probation.
-Students that are absent for more than 70 hours of combined Clinical / Class instruction hours will be subject to Program dismissal.
-Clinical make up time, if needed, is at an additional fee of \$50.00 / hr. paid by the student in advance of the scheduled make-up time.
-Students missing excessive time, greater than that allowed in the Program of 20 hours, will be given the opportunity to make up time in the clinical setting.
-Term 1 and early Term 2 make-up will be during Christmas break.
-Term 2 and early Term 3-time makeup will be during February school vacation week and Term 3 early Term 4 will be during April school vacation week.
-Students who have excessive absenteeism in Term 4 will be in jeopardy of completing the requirements for graduation.
-Students must make payment prior to attending make up time. - 2.
-Failure to attend the required number of class, laboratory and / or clinical hours will result in dismissal from the Program, even if classroom and clinical grades are passing. - 3.
-In addition, those students who are receiving Financial Aid must meet satisfactory attendance requirements (same as Monty Tech requirements) in order for funds to be disbursed and / or kept.
+1. A minimum of 98% of class/laboratory/clinical hours is required in order to meet the number of hours required to graduate.
+Absence beyond 2% or 20 hours will result in makeup time and/or probation.
+Students that are absent for more than 30 hours of combined Clinical / Class instruction hours will be subject to Program dismissal.
+Clinical make-up time, if needed, is an additional fee of \$55.00 / hr. paid by the student in advance of the scheduled make-up time.
+Students missing excessive time, greater than that allowed in the program of 20 hours, will be given the opportunity to make up time in the clinical setting.
+Term 1 and early Term 2 make-up will be during the December holiday.
+Term 2 and early Term 3-time makeup will be during February school vacation.
+Term 3 and early Term 4 will be during April school vacation week.
+There is no makeup time available in term 4.
+Students who have excessive absenteeism may not complete program requirements for graduation.
+Students must make payment prior to attending make up time.

+2. In addition, those students who are receiving Financial Aid must meet satisfactory program attendance requirements in order for funds to be disbursed and/or kept.